 SRS & CPFIS

-If you are new to DBS/POSB or prefer to discuss more about the Supplementary Retirement Scheme (SRS), please visit any DBS/POSB branch to open an SRS account with your identity card or passport.
+For Singaporeans or PRs, please bring along your identity card or passport when you visit the branch.
 For foreigners, please bring along your passport and the relevant pass issued by the Immigration and Checkpoint Authority of Singapore.

 For SRS contribution to be eligible for tax relief in the following year, the contribution via iBanking or mBanking must be completed by 1900hrs on the last working day of December.